Ecommerce personalization: Strategies + examples for 2025

 Personalized recommendations and offers significantly increase the average order size (AOV) and cart value.
 In a survey, more than 49% of the participants bought a product that they had not planned to buy due to personalized recommendations.

-Delivering good recommendations based on behavioral data helps customers find the right products and may lead to more purchases.
+Delivering contextual recommendations based on behavioral data helps cross-sell and upsell complementary products and may lead to more purchases.

 You can also send personalized offers and discounts to your customers to keep cart abandonment in check and reward loyal customers.
 These offers and discounts also enhance customer engagement and translate into more purchases.